-The Hybrid Service introduces an abstraction layer of a uniform access interface to support oneto-many information service specifications (such as WS-Context, Extended UDDI, or Unified Schema).
+The Hybrid Service introduces an abstraction layer for uniform access interface to be able to support one-to-many information service specification (such as WS-Context, Extended UDDI, or Unified Schema).

 To achieve the uniform access capability, the system presents two XML Schemas: a) Hybrid Schema and b) Specification Metadata (SpecMetadata) Schema.
 The Hybrid Schema defines the generic access interface to the Hybrid Service.
-The SpecMetadata Schema defines the necessary information required by the Hybrid Service to process instances of supported information service schemas.
+The SpecMetadata Schema defines the necessary information required by the Hybrid Service to be able to process instances of supported information service schemas.
 We discuss the semantics of the Hybrid Schema and the SpecMetadata Schema in the following sections.